-The day doesn’t start until we’ve had a cup of coffee… or ten cups of coffee.
-We tried an iced coffee at 10 Lakeland coffee shops and broke them down for you below.
+The day doesn’t start until we’ve had a cup of coffee — or maybe three cups of coffee.
+We tried the iced coffee at 10 Lakeland coffee shops and broke them down for you below.

 Get a move on